Applications controlled by interfacial rheology, including:

 - Biological systems such as pulmonary lung surfactant and meibum.
 Their functionality is largely based on their flow on interphases under stress.

 - Emulsions and foams whose stability is vital for their functionality.
-Viscoelasticity of an interface can predict the stability of a complex fluid.
+Viscoelasticity of the liquid-liquid interface can predict the stability of a colloidal system.
 Micelle/droplet fusion and fission are largely dependent on the interface viscoelasticity.

 Langmuir monolayer structural studies, including:

-- Phase changes, as the viscoelasticity of the layer is strongly affected by the phase transition.
+- Phase changes, as the viscoelasticity of the layer is strongly affected by the microstructure of the monolayer.